ssilverman/TeensyDMX/README.md

 connect it to a digital I/O-capable pin and call `setRXWatchPin` with the pin number.
 The pin cannot be the same as the RX pin.

+### Transmitter timing limitations

+The transmitter uses a UART to control all the output.
+On the Teensy, the UART runs independently.
+This means that any specified timings won't necessarily be precise.
+They will often be accurate to within one or maybe two bit times.
+An effort has been made, however, to make sure that transmitted timings are at least as long as the requested timings.

+For example, if a 100us MAB is requested, the actual MAB may be 102 or 103us.
+If a 40us inter-slot time is requested, the actual time may be 44us.
+And so on.

+Additionally, certain timings will have a minimum length that can't be shortened, for example the MBB.
+This is simply due to code execution time interacting with the interrupt and UART subsystems.
+For example, on a Teensy LC, the minimum MBB is about 119us, even if the requested value is 0us.

 ## The TODO list

 These are either in the works or ideas for subsequent versions: